RPI-WCL/pilots/README.md

 6. Limitations/Known bugs
 ----------------------------------------------------------------------------------------------
-* Simulation mode is not completely supported yet
+* Simulation mode is not completely supported yet.